parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

  * The "why" of the metric must be communicated and over-communicated.
 If people don't understand why a metric exists, the CTO may learn something from the metric but will find it difficult to get people to modify their behavior in the right direction.
-CTOs repeat the message many times and ask for feedback.
-   They listen very carefully to situations where people are debating it's definition or how it applies to them: those are signs the metric may need to be refined or its scope should be narrowed.
-When people understand the intent of the metric, they are likely to bring issues with the metric or the gap between the metric and what its truly trying to represent to the CTO.
+Great CTOs repeat the "why" many times and ask for feedback.
+They listen very carefully to situations where people are debating a metric's definition or how it applies to them: those are signs the metric may need to be refined or its scope should be narrowed.
+When people understand the intent of the metric, they are likely to bring issues with the metric or the gap between the metric and what it is truly trying to represent to the CTO.

  * Review regularly.
 Actually look at the metric, and *visibly* use it to change priorities and make decisions.
 Use your regular management meetings to do so